vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 ## Bugs:
 I have not found any bugs in the program yet.
-If you find any, please let me know by opening an issue from the issue tab.
+If you find any, please let me know by opening an issue from [here](https://github.com/vmsaif/connect4-with-minimax-algorithm-in-java/issues/)

 ## Acknowledgements
 - [Icon](https://icon-icons.com/icon/grid-board-cell-table/187134)